nicolasOvejero/lexum-library/README.md

 First step is to compile the image with the following command: `docker build -t mon-mysql .`

 Second step it's to run the docker container with the following command: `docker run --name mysql-container -p 3306:3306 -d mon-mysql`

+Or you can use the docker compose file : `docker compose up`